MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 1. In Microsoft Edge, press `Ctrl`+`Shift`+`Space`.
 Edge Command Palette opens.

-1. Type **tab**, and then use the Down and Up arrow keys to select a tab-related command; for example:
+1. Type **tab**, and then use the Down and Up arrow keys to select a tab-related command.
+For example:
    *  **Open recently closed tab**
    *  **Bookmark all tabs**
    *  **Search tabs**